francesca-git/EU28-ForestMng-Climate/data/model_parameters/ecoregions_data/readme.md

 List of .csv files available in this:

-**Important**: the following files are not owned by the authors for the manuscript but by the authors of the references listed below.
+**Important**: the following files are not owned by the authors of this manuscript but by the authors of the references listed below.
 Please cite them if you use these files.

 - *Ecoregions_description.csv*
 	Data on ecoregions from supplementary information of Chaudhary et al. (2015) [1], sheet Ecoregion description and VS.
-	The column VS_plants was obtained as described in the folder on vulnerability scores (*/input_data/VS*)
+	The column VS_plants was obtained as described in the folder on vulnerability scores (*/input_data/VS*).
 - *Ecoregions_in-Globiom.csv*
 	List of ecoregions which resulted from the intersection of the ecoregions used in Chaudhary et al. (2015) [1] and the ecoregions modelled in GLOBIOM.